incroyale/math-for-mfe/README.md

 Here is a list of the concepts covered:
 1) An Introduction to Splines and Smoothing
 2) Simulating Geometric Brownian Motion using Monte Carlo Simulations
+3) A Brief Introduction to Finite Difference Methods